-I chose the "sun beam" template to get started.
-It's a beach theme and a good starting point for my fledgling website design business!
+I chose the "Sunbeam" template to get started.
+It's a beach theme and a good starting point for my fledgeling website design business!

 The first job is to choose the store colours.
-What I would like to see here is a number of presets with colour combinations that work together because non designers are notorious for picking garish and outlandish colour options.
+What I would like to see here is some presets with colour combinations that work together because non-designers are notorious for picking garish and outlandish colour options.
 That includes me.
 Whenever I make colour changes I always ask my designer to come up with a colour palette first otherwise the whole thing degenerates into a mess.
 If you are not sure what you are doing read my guide to choosing the right colour scheme for your website as a primer or check out some of the websites that specialise in website design colour.

 Adding Your Logo

-The logo image is not scaled so you have to make the image you are going to use fit the preselected size.
+The logo image is not scaled, so you have to make the picture you are going to use fit the preselected size.
 I scaled my image to the right size using GIMP (the free image software, not the Pulp Fiction character!) and it displayed OK but a little bit distorted.

 Creating the slideshow is straightforward enough although you can't upload multiple images in one go, you have to do them individually.

-The slideshow feature really works very nicely and is smooth through transition. here's the page after this step:
+The slideshow feature works very nicely and is smooth through a transition.
+Here's the page after this step:

-Choose your background colour or image but I left it as the default.
-This option should be the first on the list?
+Choose your background colour or image, but I left it as the default.
+Should this option be the first on the list?

 You get the whole selection of Google fonts to choose from.
-A good safe selection is Open Sans.
+A good safe choice is Open Sans.